chappers/chappers.github.io/_posts/2014-10-11-download-stuff-from-reddit-using-java.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [java]
+tags: [java]
 ---

 Previously I've looked at how to download stuff from Reddit.
 So I thought I'll re-apply the same code, but using Java.
 Here is the same code to do just that.